Days 1 - 4

 Days 4 - 6

 The world-famous Pilanesberg Game Reserve is situated in South Africa’s North West Province, north of Rustenburg.
-Set inside an alkaline volcanic crater (one of three in the world) characteristed by vast ridges, the park’s fascinating rock and history attracts geologists and photographers from all over the world.
-The park is also known for its mammoth achievement of re-introducing numerous long-vanished species and is now a magnificent place to catch sight of the ‘Big Five’ as well as cheetah, giraffe, hippo, zebra, crocodile, and many other animals.
+Set inside an alkaline volcanic crater (one of three in the world), characterised by vast ridges, the park’s fascinating rock and history attracts geologists and photographers from all over the world.
+Pilanesberg is also known for its mammoth achievement of re-introducing numerous long-vanished species and is home to roughly 360 bird species.
+It is a beautiful place in which to catch sight of the ‘Big Five’ as well as cheetah, giraffe, hippo, zebra, crocodile, and many other animals.
 Around 360 bird species also inhabit the park.
 An array of activities are on offer, including guided walks, game drives, and hot-air balloon rides.
 It is also possible to watch traditional tribal dance performances, participate in music workshops, and enjoy luxury spa experiences.

 Days 6 - 9